 Frequent traveler or not, here is a useful little DIY to make your personalized Faux leather Luggage tag for your stress free travel.
-This project does not need sewing and it allows you to custom fill your labels according to your destinations.
+This project allows you to custom fill your labels according to your destinations.
 As the title suggests, I have used a Cricut machine to do the cutting part.
-In order to make it easy for you guys, I have uploaded my design to Cricut’s design space.
+In order to make it easy for you guys, I have the templates for your personal use.
 Have fun making it!.

 - Faux Leather – colors of your choice

 - Transparent Plastic sheet

 - Cricut machine + strong grip mat + Fine point blade, Deep point blade

 - Snap fastener & Double Cap Rivet + installation tools

 - Super glue or E-6000 or sewing kit

 DISCLOSURE: We only recommend products we would use ourselves and all opinions are our own.
 This post may contain some affiliate links.
 If you click through and make a purchase, we earn few pennies at no additional cost to you.
 It helps us to keep “The nomad studio” alive.
 Thanks for support!

 We have combined this template with four other exclusive cricut projects and made it available in our store at an incredibly low and fair price.
 By downloading our digital templates, you are greatly supporting the survival and operation of our studio.
 We are forever grateful for your contribution.
 This package comprises the following templates:

 - Faux Leather Card Sleeve template – 2 Designs